minio/docs/source/reference/minio-mc-admin/mc-admin-bucket-quota.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Use :mc:`mc admin bucket quota` with the
-:mc-cmd-option:`~mc admin bucket quota clear` flag to clear all quotas from
+:mc-cmd:`~mc admin bucket quota --clear` flag to clear all quotas from
 a bucket.

 .. code-block:: shell